 However, have there been several different human ‘species’ through the ages that came from a different source?
 While this was once widely believed, anthropologists now agree that this is probably not the case (see the December 2013 BBC article, ‘Blow to Multiple Human Species Idea’).

 At this point, we could go off into long explanations of why each of the speculative ‘scientific’ theories on the origins of man are poorly substantiated.
 However, these can be found on other websites, and we’ve already shown that our DNA tells the same story as the Bible.
-The Bible says that we all descended from one man (Noah), and also from one woman who lived earlier than him (Eve).
+The Bible says that we all descended from one man and his sons (Noah), and also from one woman who lived earlier than him (Eve).
 That’s what our DNA says (a ‘Scientific Adam’ and an earlier ‘Real Eve’).
 The Bible says our ancestors suffered a terrible reduction in population (the Deluge), and that’s also seen in our DNA (the ‘Population Bottleneck’).

 Even if one does not accept the Bible as inspired by a supernatural creator, one would have to admit these are all remarkable coincidences!
 Could skeptical ones not, perhaps, open their minds to the possibility that the Bible at least contains some remarkable truths passed down over the millenia?